How It Works

 We provide funding and expertise that support the identification, validation and championing of innovative ideas and opportunities that make a difference for all New Zealanders.

-- A great idea that could provide value to the NZ government, Westpac, and New Zealanders
+- A great idea that could provide value to the New Zealand government, Westpac, and New Zealanders

 - A unique proposition